 Investing in shares of our Common Shares involves a number of risks.
-You should carefully consider the risk factors and all of the other information included in, or incorporated by reference into this prospectus, including those in our most recent Annual Report on Form 10-K for the year ended December 31, 2021, our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022 and this prospectus before deciding to invest in our Common Shares.
+You should carefully consider the risk factors and all of the other information included in, or incorporated by reference into this prospectus, including those in our most recent Annual Report on Form 10-K for the year ended December 31, 2021, our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, our Definitive Proxy Statement on Schedule 14A, filed with the SEC on June 15, 2022 (the "Definitive Proxy Statement"), and this prospectus before deciding to invest in our Common Shares.
 These risk factors, and others that are not presently known to us or that we currently believe are immaterial, may cause our operating results to vary from anticipated results or may materially and adversely affect our business and financial condition.
 If any of the unfavorable events or circumstances described in the risk factors actually occurs, our business and results of operations could be significantly affected, the trading price of our Common Shares could decline and you could lose all or part of your investment.